 3. Photographer to maintain high levels of personal hygiene, including handwashing, at all times and to be alert of possible hygiene issues.

 4. Ensure maximum number of persons in the studio at one time.
-One photographer/ one client or more than one client only if social distancing can be maintained and/or the clients are from the same family group.
-Make use of office space in order to support distancing.
+One photographer/ one client or more than one client only if social distancing can

 5. Photographer and client to maintain social distancing in line with government guidance.
-Photographer to achieve this by stepping back when the client enters the studio and directing them to position.
-Photographer and client to be alert to social distancing guidance and take personal responsibility for maintaining their own distance.
+Photographer to achieve this by stepping back when the

 6. Client to maintain personal responsibility for their own hygiene practices inline with government ‘stay alert’ guidance: